cya-nyde/blackarch-setup/archBuild.md

     - Most likely starts with e if it is an ethernet interface or eth0 if VM
 - `sudo ip link set <interface name> up` to enable the interface
 - `sudo dhcpcd <interface name>` to get an IP from your DHCP server

+Assuming you are connecting to a WiFi network:

+- `ip link` to find the name of the interface you want to use
+    - Often wlan0 or starts with w
+- `iwctl` then `station <interface name> connect <name of network>`
+- `ip link set <interface name> up`

+## Finalizing

+Your Arch install is now set up.
+You can install any desktop environment of your choice on top of it.
+Here are some examples of display manager/desktop environment combos:

+- [gnome](https://wiki.archlinux.org/title/GNOME) Desktop + [gdm](https://wiki.archlinux.org/title/GDM) Display manager | Best option for beginners.
+Very user-friendly UI, large Icons and app search, very mouse dependent, but polished.
+- [xfce](https://wiki.archlinux.org/title/Xfce) + [lightdm](https://wiki.archlinux.org/title/LightDM) | The most lightweight GUI stack in the list, simple but effective desktop environment with a display manager that specializes in being resource light.
+- [kde (plasma)](https://wiki.archlinux.org/title/KDE) + [sddm](https://wiki.archlinux.org/title/SDDM) | Highly featured but more resource intensive desktop environment.
+Ideal for baremetal installs/daily driver systems that need a comprehensive app suite with a great deal of customizability.
+- [hyprland] (https://wiki.archlinux.org/title/Hyprland) + [sddm](https://wiki.archlinux.org/title/SDDM) | Most customizable but difficult to set up desktop environment in the list.
+Similar to Arch in its modular nature, and works best with SDDM, but is also compatible with other display managers.

+Note: You can combine most of these display managers with most desktop environments, but these are some of the combinations I have tested personally.